Billed vs. Collected Revenue: Closing the Cash Flow Gap

 What Is the Difference Between Billed and Collected Revenue?

-The gap between what you have billed and what you have actually collected is one of the most dangerous blind spots in finance.
-Billed revenue is the total value of invoices issued; collected revenue is the cash in your account.
+Billed revenue is the total value of invoices you have issued, while collected revenue is the cash actually sitting in your account, and the gap between them is one of the most dangerous blind spots in finance.
 Under accrual accounting, billed revenue is recognized the moment an invoice goes out, whether the customer pays in 10 days or 10 months.
-A business can show strong revenue growth while struggling to make payroll, because the cash has not arrived.
-Closing this gap is a survival skill, and the upstream causes are exactly what Monk's Definitive AR Guide maps out.
+That means a business can show strong revenue growth while struggling to make payroll, because the cash has not arrived yet.
+Closing this gap, or at least measuring it accurately, is a survival skill rather than a nicety.

-It exists for structural reasons.
-Extended payment terms are the most common: Net-30, Net-60, and Net-90 mean revenue recognized today may not convert to cash for months.
+Extended payment terms are the most common cause: Net-30, Net-60, and Net-90 mean revenue recognized today may not convert to cash for months.
 Late payments compound it, since a meaningful share of invoices are paid past terms.
-Disputes and deductions create a difference between billed and collected when customers short-pay or request credits.
-And invoice errors legitimately delay payment, restarting the clock until they are resolved.
+Disputes and deductions create a difference between billed and collected when customers short-pay or request credits, and invoice errors legitimately delay payment by restarting the clock until they are resolved.
+There is also a quieter cause: unapplied cash.
+When a payment has arrived but has not yet been matched to its invoices, the collected figure understates reality, which is why accurate cash application is part of closing the gap.
+The hidden cost of that backlog is exactly what we cover in our look at the true cost of poor cash application.

 How Does the Gap Distort Your Cash Flow Forecast?